Beckenham

-Beckenham (/ˈbɛkənəm/) is a town in Greater London, England, within the London Borough of Bromley.
+Beckenham (/ˈbɛkənəm/) is a town in south-east London, England, within the London Borough of Bromley.
 Prior to 1965, it was part of Kent.
 It is situated north of Elmers End and Eden Park, east of Penge, south of Lower Sydenham and Bellingham, and west of Bromley and Shortlands, and 8.4 miles south-east of Charing Cross.
-Its population at the 2011 Census was 46,844.
+Its population in 2021 was 60,739.
+(Note: Beckenham is made up of four wards in the London Borough of Bromley: Beckenham Town and Copers Cope, Clock House, Kelsey and Eden Park, and Shortlands and Park Langley.)

 Beckenham was, until the coming of the railway in 1857, a small village, with most of its land being rural and private parkland.
 John Barwell Cator and his family began the leasing and selling of land for the building of villas which led to a rapid increase in population, between 1850 and 1900, from 2,000 to 26,000.
 Housing and population growth has continued at a lesser pace since 1900.

 Beckenham has areas of commerce and industry, principally around the curved network of streets featuring its high street, and is served in transport by three main railway stations — nine within the post town — plus towards its western periphery two Tramlink stations.
-In common with the rest of Bromley, the largest borough of London by area, Beckenham has several pockets of recreational land which are a mixture of sports grounds, fishing ponds and parks.
+In common with the rest of Bromley, the largest borough of Greater London by area, Beckenham has several pockets of recreational land which are a mixture of sports grounds, fishing ponds and parks.